LPSim/backend/README.md

 All modifications to the match table are orchestrated through actions.
 Each action triggers an event and has the potential to activate subsequent actions.
 These newly activated actions are appended to the top of the existing action list, akin to a stacked-lists structure.
+Refer to definition of `EventFrame`.

 Objects integrated into this system introduce two types of triggers: event handlers and value modifiers.
 Event handlers function to monitor events and